BridgeMarketing/workfront-bridge/README.md

     self.set_param_value("workfront_param_value_req", v)
 ```

-You can check the **WFProjectEmailBlock** in workfront_bridge.projects.email
+You can check the **WFProjectEmailContainer** in workfront_bridge.projects.email
-for a complate example.
+for a complete example.

-### Using Blocks inside a Project Block
+### Using Blocks inside a Project Container

-Blocks are made to be appended to a project block.
-A project block can contain
+Blocks are made to be appended to a project container.
+A project container can
-one or more blocks of the same type.
+have one or more blocks of the same type.
-When adding a block to a project block, the block is appended to the project
+When adding a block to a project container, the block is appended to the project
 making this new block, dependent of the last added block.
 So for example, if
 block1, block2, block3 are appended to the same project block in that order,
 the workfront project will be created so that the first task in block2 will